Database List: T

 |Teatro Espanol del Siglo de Oro (TESO)

-The Teatro Espanol del Siglo de Oro database contains the complete text of more than 800 plays by 16 dramatists of sixteenth and seventeenth century Spain including Lope de Vega, Calderon de la Barca, and Agustin Moreto.
+Contains the complete text of more than 800 plays by 16 dramatists of sixteenth and seventeenth century Spain including Lope de Vega, Calderon de la Barca, and Agustin Moreto.

-The plays were selected by an editorial board of specialists who selected the first editions of published works held in various European libraries.
-You can search using any word, phrase or title, or by restricting the terms to a single author, various authors, to a specific genre etc. The search fields are: keyword, title, speaker, playwright, genre.
+Users can search using any word, phrase or title, or by restricting the terms to a single author, various authors, to a specific genre etc. The search fields are: keyword, title, speaker, playwright, genre.
 The service provides a Spanish language interface.

 |Telegraph Historical Archive, 1855-2000

 The Telegraph Historical Archive, 1855-2000 has over 1 million pages of content and includes the Sunday edition from its inception in 1961.
 The archive offers a fundamental insight into domestic and international affairs and culture over a timespan of almost 150 years.